 This form is to file for a sales tax exemption on your electric bill.
 It will not be eligible if you do not entirely complete the exemption percentage calculation.
-Please keep in mind that lighting is not exempt.
-Please contact our office if you would like a example worksheet on how to figure your sales tax exemption.
+Please contact our office if you would like an example worksheet on how to figure your sales tax exemption.
 Once completed send this form to:

 T.I.P.
 Rural Electric Cooperative

 PO Box 534